pulumi/foundational-training/module-16-advance-cicd/README.md

 3. Commit the changes by creating a feature branch and PR.
 4. Run the drift detection action from the browser.
+5. Modify a resource's tag and re-run the action.

 ---